nus-cs2103-AY1920S1/duke/docs/README.md

 ## 2. Quickstart
 1. Ensure you have Java 11 or above installed in your Computer.

-2. Download the latest Duke.jar [here](https://github.com/brebeek/duke/releases/download/v0.1.4/duke-0.1.4.jar).
+2. Download the latest Duke.jar [here](https://github.com/brebeek/duke/releases/download/v1.0.0/duke-1.0.0.jar).

 3. Copy the file to the folder you want to use as the home folder for Duke.

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
+If double-clicking does not work, please try `java -jar duke-1.0.0.jar` in terminal under the home folder of the jar.

 5. Type the command in the command box and press <kbd>Enter</kbd> to execute it.<br/>
    e.g. typing `list` and pressing <kbd>Enter</kbd> will list all tasks in the list.